Apache CloudStack

-CloudStack is open-source cloud computing software for creating, managing, and deploying infrastructure cloud services.
-It uses existing hypervisor platforms for virtualization, such as KVM, VMware vSphere, including ESXi and vCenter, and XenServer/XCP.
+CloudStack is open-source Infrastructure-as-a-Service cloud computing software for creating, managing, and deploying infrastructure cloud services.
+It uses existing hypervisor platforms for virtualization, such as KVM, VMware vSphere, including ESXi and vCenter, XenServer/XCP and XCP-ng.
 In addition to its own API, CloudStack also supports the Amazon Web Services (AWS) API and the Open Cloud Computing Interface from the Open Grid Forum.

 History

 CloudStack was originally developed by Cloud.com, formerly known as VMOps.

 VMOps was founded by Sheng Liang, Shannon Williams, Alex Huang, Will Chan, and Chiradeep Vittal in 2008.

 The company raised a total of $17.6M in venture funding from Redpoint Ventures, Nexus Ventures and Index Ventures (Redpoint and Nexus led the initial Series A funding round).
 The company changed its name from VMOps to Cloud.com on May 4, 2010, when it emerged from stealth mode by announcing its product.
 Cloud.com was based in Cupertino, California.

 In May 2010, Cloud.com released most of CloudStack as free software under the GNU General Public License, version 3 (GPLv3).
 They kept about 5% proprietary.
 Cloud.com and Citrix both supported OpenStack, another Apache-licensed cloud computing program, at its announcement in July 2010.

 In October 2010, Cloud.com announced a partnership with Microsoft to develop the code to provide integration and support of Windows Server 2008 R2 Hyper-V to the OpenStack project.

 Citrix Systems purchased Cloud.com on July 12, 2011, for approximately $200 million.
 In August 2011, Citrix released the remaining code under the Apache Software License with further development governed by the Apache Foundation.
 In February 2012, Citrix released CloudStack 3.0.
 Among other features, this added support for Swift, OpenStack's S3-like object storage solution.

 In April 2012, Citrix donated CloudStack to the Apache Software Foundation (ASF), where it was accepted into the Apache Incubator; Citrix changed the license to the Apache License version 2.
 As part of this change, Citrix also ceased their involvement in OpenStack.
 On November 6, 2012, CloudStack 4.0.0-incubating was announced, the first stable release after joining ASF.
 On March 20, 2013, CloudStack graduated from Apache Incubator and became a Top-Level Project (TLP) of ASF.
 The first stable (maintenance) release after graduation is CloudStack 4.0.2.